Gil de Ferran: Managerial career

-In 2005, he moved to the BAR-Honda Formula One team as their Sports Director.
+In 2005, de Ferran moved to the BAR-Honda Formula One team as their Sports Director.
 He resigned from this position in July 2007 after becoming "increasingly uncomfortable" with the team.
 In July 2018, de Ferran was made sporting director for McLaren following Eric Boullier's resignation.
 He left the team in early 2021.
 In May 2023, McLaren had brought back de Ferran in a consultant advisory role as part of their restructure process.

 On 29 January 2008, de Ferran announced that he would return to the cockpit and field a factory-backed LMP2 class Acura ARX-01b prototype in the American Le Mans Series, under the team name de Ferran Motorsports.
 The team began competing around the mid-way point of the 2008 season, with de Ferran running the team and sharing driving duties with Simon Pagenaud.
 In its debut season, de Ferran Motorsports took four front row grid positions, led six races and scored three podium finishes in just eight starts.
 In 2009, de Ferran Motorsports was chosen by Honda to develop the Acura ARX-02a for competition in the LMP1 division of the American Le Mans Series.
 The team scored five outright wins, seven poles, and finished runners up in the ALMS LMP1 class.

 In August 2009, de Ferran announced his retirement at the end of the racing season, expressing his intention to concentrate all his resources on expanding his team, making public his desire to return to IndyCar racing as a front running team owner.
 Prior to the start of the 2010 IZOD IndyCar season, de Ferran merged his team with Luczo Dragon Racing, a team started by Jay Penske, the son of de Ferran's former boss Roger Penske, and Steve Luczo, a successful technology leader and racing enthusiast.
 The new team was named de Ferran Dragon Racing and was the realization of de Ferran's ambition to return to IndyCar.
 De Ferran Dragon Racing, with driver Raphael Matos, earned four Top Ten finishes in its debut campaign and finished seventeenth in the season finale at Homestead-Miami Speedway.
 In 2010, IndyCar also began planning for a completely new car concept, to debut during the 2012 season.
 De Ferran was part of the ICONIC committee in the development of the future IndyCar.
 In 2011 de Ferran Dragon racing closed its doors after lacking sponsorships, having attempted to stay operational for the new season.